MRimk/UniversityNotes/notes_coco.md

 _Q it takes many scanse to reach convergence with oir fixed-point algorithm, can we make the infividual scans more efficient?_
 Skip applying formulas for every point.

+### Copy propagation

+Goal - determine copies available at each program point

+_Q why is the pre-order used for the fixed point analysis rather than post-order like in liveness?_
+Here the order does not matter since convergence is not affected and is still correct, but speed is affected.
+This is different to the liveness analysis, where order is important since we are looking into the future if it is used

+### Data-flow analysis

+Structured framework to have these analysis passes.
+They would have transfer functuons, where forward and backward analysis is transfered to/from in/out.

+_Q Can we replace PHI Nodes with Select instructions?_
+We can insert additional information in the blocks to say from which block we came from.
+We can cheat SSA by passing register SSA by storing information in memory and then loading the var.
+Assuming we don't want to cheat SSA with memory.
+We can do that by extracting the variable from the condition and assigning the value of select.
+This is what happens in LLVM compiler where if assignments get flattened to selects.
+However, this replacement can work for simple if statements, for example, in the for loops, which we cannot unwrap, we have to use the PHI nodes.